 To remove a tree stump you can try to tackle the job yourself, although stump grinders are quite heavy and can be difficult to use at times.
 So how do you get rid of a tree stump then?
 What is the best way?
 Well, the answer is in the original suggestion of letting it rot away, but doing so quickly.

-The fastest way to remove a tree stump, without using a grinder, is the chemical method.
+Here’s how to remove a tree stump the fastest way, without using a grinder, is the chemical method.
 By applying chemicals to holes drilled into the stump, you speed up the natural decay process and the remaining tree fibers and roots will break down more quickly.
 It is considered one of the best ways to remove a tree stump from your yard.
 Here’s how to use this method by following these steps.

 Once you have completed all of these steps, you are officially rotting a tree stump.
 This process is a speeding up of nature, and we all know that nature can take its time, so you should expect that it will take some time to work.
 How can you speed up the stump rot process even more?
 You can repeat the rotting steps periodically if you notice the mulch has grown dry.